sebalaini/laravel_docker-compose/README.md

 ## PHP CS Fixer

-To run the PHP CS Fixer run the following command: `npm run lint`
+To run the PHP CS Fixer run the following command: `npm run lint`.
+The configuration is available in `api/.php-cs-fixer.php`

-# TODO #

-- update doc